EliasAAradsson/arkad-simulator-starter-java/README.md

 ## Usage

 Run the App.java class it prints out the result of the algorithm in the console.
-Copy paste the result in the answe form at the [competition website](https://student-graphathon.ey.r.appspot.com/)
+Copy paste the result in the answer form at the [competition website](https://student-graphathon.ey.r.appspot.com/)